 Knowing how many pages there are isn’t as helpful as one might think.
-There is the general standard that every page is about 250 words.
-But different fonts, font sizes, scenes, files, etc. matters.
-For example, if the page is mostly dialogue, there could be closer to a hundred words on the page instead of 250.
+There is the general standard that every page is about 250 words, but different fonts, font sizes, scenes, files, etc. matters.
+For example, if a page is mostly dialogue, there could be closer to a hundred words instead of 250.
 Plus, a page in Microsoft Word is different from one in Google Docs.

 Word count, however, helps us see about how long a project will take to edit.

-Some editors only work in Microsoft Word while others use other platforms as well.
+Some editors only work in Microsoft Word while some use other platforms as well.
 It’s good to discuss this beforehand, so you both are on the same page.

-Knowing a work’s genre also helps us gauge how long it’ll take to edit a piece.
+Knowing a manuscript’s genre also helps us gauge how long it’ll take to edit.
 For example, poetry doesn’t take as long as a science fiction novel.

-It also helps us in deciding whether we are the right editor to edit your work.
+It also helps us decide whether we are the right editor to edit your work.
 For example, I edit fantasy and science fiction well, but I’m terrible at romance and history.
-If I love and know the ins and outs of the genre already, I can edit the story better.
+If I love and know the ins and outs of the genre, I can edit the story better.

 It’s always good to scout for an editor months in advance because of the time frame.
-When you reach out to an editor, they might already have another project and can’t edit your piece right away.
+When you reach out to an editor, they might already be booked up for a few months and can’t edit your piece right away.

-Plus, not all editors can do a quick turn around.
-I’ve heard of some that can, but for most manuscripts, it takes a few weeks to a month to get all editing done.
+Plus, not all editors can do a quick turnaround.
+I’ve heard of some who can, but for most manuscripts, it takes a few weeks to a month to get one type of editing done.

 Previous editing work done

-Editing a piece that has not been professionally edited before is much different than editing a piece that has gone through professional edits.
-Beta reading counts!
+Editing a manuscript that has not been edited before is much different than editing a manuscript that has gone through professional edits.

-It’s good to know if you’re self-publishing or publishing traditionally.
-If you’re publishing traditionally, most publishing houses will provide copyediting and proofreading, so don’t have to pay for those services beforehand.
+It’s good to know if you’re self-publishing or traditionally publishing.
+If you’re publishing traditionally, most publishing houses will copyedit and proofread, so you don’t have to pay for those services beforehand.

 Hope this helps!